EdgarCodes/PersonalWebsite/README.md

 ## Edgar's Personal Website

 TODO, FIX USE EFFECT WARNINGS
-TODO, Add Accomplishments section to homepage, adding the gilman scholar, national honors society and deans list and others TODO, Add Contact me form at the end of homepage
+TODO, Finish the Contact me by actually sending the email and verify inputs!
-TODO, Add Blog preview using the discord button
+TODO, Add Blog preview using the discord button(maybe or just leave homepage as is) TODO, Add footer icon links
-TODO, Add jump to top of page button at the end of the page TODO, Add twitter, facebook, github, linkend, and others to footer/finish footer